isomerpages/enterprisesg-switch/index.md

           description: Premier startup pitching event
           url: /highlights/slingshot/2021/overview
   - infopic:
-      title: Our Sustainable Future with Advanced Materials
+      title: Sensor Data Quality in Smart Buildings
-      subtitle: "Upcoming: 16 Sep 201"
+      subtitle: "Upcoming: 7 Oct 201"
-      description: Learn how advancements in material science are shaping the technological innovations needed to reach a sustainable, climate-neutral economy and society.
+      description: Learn about the evolution and challenges of sensors in built environments.
+Join our panelists as they discuss how to improve data quality in this vertical.
       button: Learn More
-      url: events/sustainable-future-with-advanced-materials
+      url: /events/the-promise-of-deep-tech
-      image: /images/adv-materials_2160x1080px.jpg
+      image: /images/SWITCH_webinars_SGInnovate_Sensor_Data_Quality_Event_Banner.jpg
-      alt: Deep Tech For Good Event
+      alt: Webinar Banner
   - infobar:
       title: Your gateway to global innovation in Asia
       subtitle: SWITCH Pass